Dahesor/Terra-Restore-ReCrafted/Resource Pack for Terra Restore/readme.txt

 Below is a credit statement provided with the original Terra Restore in version 1.8.
-This resource pack used in the ReCrafted version is no longer the original one thus the below information is no longer compeletly correct
+This resource pack used in the ReCrafted version is no longer the original one thus the below information is no longer compeletly valid.
 ======================================================================